OSGConnect/connectbook/start/resources/openmpi-jobs.md

 [TOC]

-Even though Open Science Grid is a high throughput computing system, sometimes there is a need to run small OpenMPI based jobs.
+Even though OS Pool is a high throughput computing system, sometimes there is a need to run small OpenMPI based jobs.
 OSG has limited support for this, as long as the core count is small (4 is known to work well, 8 and 16 becomes more difficult due to the limited number of resources).